What Are the Average Tenant Screening Costs?

 3. Cause much less stress

-On the other hand, the longer you have a tenant that causes you stress or headaches (e.g. doesn’t pay rent in full, damages the property, doesn’t notify you of maintenance issues, etc.), the more costs you’ll incur and the more likely it will lead to an eviction.
+On the other hand, the longer you have a tenant who causes you stress or headaches (e.g. doesn’t pay rent in full, damages the property, doesn’t notify you of maintenance issues, etc.), the more costs you’ll incur and the more likely it will lead to an eviction.

 Tenant screening costs run on average between $15 and $50 per applicant.
 Even if you need to gather information on several applicants, it’s still much cheaper than having to deal with vacancies and evictions down the road.